DonaldLamNL/buzzer/README.md

 ## General info
 This file is the server side of Buzzer.
-The codes are mainly in the src folder.
+The codes are mainly in the routes folder.
 We used Node.js as the tool for the server and Mongo database for the database server.
 Here is the [client](https://github.com/DonaldLamNL/buzzer/tree/frontEnd) side of this project.

 ## Setup
 Clone the project from github